TerbitlahTerang/MatahariTerbit/src/assets/documentation/id/results/NumberOfPanelsMinimumPayment.md

 It is _not profitable_ to produce more electricity than the minimal amount you have to buy from PLN.
 This limits the amount of panels it is financially viable to install.

+💡Your connection seems to be rather large for the amount of electricity you consume.
+You could consider requesting a smaller connection from PLN in order to save money.